SurfingNerd/Galleass3D/README.md

 ## About

-This is a Proof of Concept, learning and teaching project for Ethereum, Smart Contracts, Unity .Net and C#.
+This is a Proof of Concept, learning and teaching project for Ethereum, Nethereum, Smart Contracts, Unity .Net and C#.
 It is a fischerman themed ressource harvesting game, originally developed by Austin Thomas Griffith https://github.com/austintgriffith/galleass